mlevison/APR-Markdown-Export/post/minimally-agile/index.md

 date: "2008-06-11"
 categories:
   - "agile"
+excerpt: 'Recently I had a conversation with a long time friend that made me realize that in my'
 ---

 Recently I had a conversation with a long time friend that made me realize that in my writing and conversation I often come across as a fanatic.
 Oppppsssss.
 Time for me to hit the big red reset button.
 I'm opinionated and passionate but I also believe that you can do good work even if your not push agile limits.
 There are two things that I'm dogmatic about: